p42systems/pytheas-WindsorLGBTQ/README.md

     - Routing between markers
     - A toggleable "completed" state for markers, allowing users to revisit a partially-completed tour
 - A content experience collecting all point of interest pages for users outside the tour area
-- Point of interest details which can embed a YouTube video, descriptive text and a map.
+- Point of interest details which can embed descriptive text, a map, and a wide range of media types with unlimited inclusion as per your requirements.
 This route is used by both the tour and content experiences
+- Support for multiple tour implementations
 - End-user documentation and information

-As an example, the application uses the locations of the Seven Wonders of the Ancient World.
-The Open Route Service will not provide directions if the route distance is greater than 6,000,000 meters, so if you're not in within 6,000 kilometers of a particular location routing will not work.
-Use local data (see below) for testing.

 To implement Pytheas for your own tour you will need to take several steps.